 Some provisions of this recommended rule codify Commission policy or practice while other provisions establish Commission policy where none has previously been established.
 Finally, some of these provisions represent changes in current Commission practice or policy.
 We have tried to specifically identify these areas in this recommendation.

 As previously stated, the FWWA has been greatly involved in the development of these rules through participation at the many workshops and submission of written comments, suggestions and proposals.
 This is particularly true for this rule.
 In addition to providing draft formulas and modified formulas, the FWWA has prepared a manual for use with this rule.
 The user's manual provides an excellent explanation of the history and intent of the allowances and formulas, the logic behind the concepts designed into the rule and the "how to" of applying the formulas to a specific utility.
+A copy of the manual was included with the recommendation for the January 14th Special Agenda.

 Sections (1) - (4)